What is the Paris Agreement and why has Biden rejoined the climate pact?

 A report by leading climate scientists in 2019 also found that of the 184 climate pledges, 128 were not on track to contribute to reducing emissions by 50 per cent by 2030, including India and China.

-As part of the Paris deal, former president Obama pledged $3 billion toward the Green Climate Fund to help poorer countries adapt.
+As part of the Paris deal, former president Obama pledged $3bn toward the Green Climate Fund to help poorer countries adapt.
 Mr Trump moved to withhold $2bn when he became president.

 In 2019, 27 countries announced contributions totalling $9.8bn.
 The US refused to contribute.